molchoun/tkinter-fence-spacing-calculator/README.md

 ## Credits
-I would like to thank and give credit and to the original [author](https://github.com/rdbende) of the [ttk theme](https://github.com/rdbende/Forest-ttk-theme) that I have used in this project.
+I would like to thank and give credit to the original [author](https://github.com/rdbende) of the [ttk theme](https://github.com/rdbende/Forest-ttk-theme) that I have used in this project.